maxfierke/crystal-wasm-tools/README.md

   use of Crystal on wasm, as a lot of code relies on exception handling, including parts of the stdlib.
 * There are [strange require order dependencies I don't understand](https://github.com/maxfierke/crystal/commit/56a6a148853ef26f52c0ebfd7cfe08887ec9e88f)

+## Future Plans

+* Add support for some polling-based stuff using `poll_oneoff`

+* Add support for stuff that uses libgmp. should unblock a few specs.

+* Add support for stuff that uses OpenSSL.
+[Prior work](https://github.com/wapm-packages/OpenSSL) shows that OpenSSL can be compiled in some form for wasm.
+None of the networking APIs or things that use signals, but appears the crypto side might work out okay.

+* Add support for stuff that uses zlib.
+Likely similar story as libpcre or openssl. zlib shouldn't depend on too many unsupported libc APIs.

+* Add support for emulated mman and emulated signals.
+Maybe this'll help?

+* Add support for bohem gc. theoretically it has been compiled for asm.js and w/ emscripten. remains to be seen if there's enough there for wasi